intel/intel-extension-for-pytorch/docs/tutorials/llm/llm_optimize.md

-Transformers Optimization Frontend API
+LLM Optimizations Frontend API
 ======================================

 The new API function, `ipex.llm.optimize`, is designed to optimize transformer-based models within frontend Python modules, with a particular focus on Large Language Models (LLMs).
 It provides optimizations for both model-wise and content-generation-wise.
 You just need to invoke the `ipex.llm.optimize` function instead of the `ipex.optimize` function to apply all optimizations transparently.

-This API currently works for inference workloads.
-Support for training is undergoing.
-Currently, this API supports certain models.
-Supported model list can be found at [Overview](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html#ipexllm-optimized-model-list).
+This API currently supports for inference workloads of certain models.

-API documentation is available at [API Docs page](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/api_doc.html#ipex.llm.optimize).
+API documentation is available at [API Docs page](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/api_doc.html#ipex.llm.optimize), and supported model list can be found at [this page](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html#ipexllm-optimized-model-list-for-inference).

+For LLM fine-tuning, please check the [LLM fine-tuning tutorial](https://github.com/intel/intel-extension-for-pytorch/tree/main/examples/cpu/llm/fine-tuning).

 ## Pseudocode of Common Usage Scenarios

 The following sections show pseudocode snippets to invoke Intel® Extension for PyTorch\* APIs to work with LLM models.
-Complete examples can be found at [the Example directory](https://github.com/intel/intel-extension-for-pytorch/tree/v2.3.100%2Bcpu/examples/cpu/inference/python/llm).
+Complete examples can be found at [the Example directory](https://github.com/intel/intel-extension-for-pytorch/tree/main/examples/cpu/llm/inference).

 ### FP32/BF16